About Us

 Jonathan Horvath

-Jonathan learned to sail in a small lake at a Summer program when he was nine years old.
+Jonathan learned to sail in a small lake at a summer program when he was twelve years old.
 He fell in love with the sport, and ten years later he was running the program.
 The same thing happened here in NYC.

 hendry lane about